butames/markdown-cv/index.md

 ### FSU | COM - Research Faculty, Tallahassee, FL

+As Research Faculty in the Center for Translational Behavioral Science, Dr. Butame has worked on several investigative programs and projects.
+Below are a sampling of the projects and programs and specific responsiblities.

 `2021 - Present`
 __FLEX Peer Navigation Program__

-This project linked youth living with HIV and at risk for HIV to critical housing and health services offered through the Florida Department of Health.
+This project links youth living with HIV and at risk for HIV to critical housing and health services offered through the Florida Department of Health.
 My responsibilities were in **outreach**, **screening**, and **program evaluation**.
-Specifics include:
+Specific responsibilities include:
   - Developing and disseminating a screener to assist program outreach and client recruitment.
   - Evaluate training programs offered to health service providers across Florida.
   - Produce the final report detailing program opportunities and challenges, submitted to Florida Department of Health.